WoozChucky/Pau/README.md

 2. Install NPM dependencies:

         $ npm install

+3. Transpile the source code

+        $ npm run grunt

-3. Start the development node:
+4. Start the development node:

         $ npm start

-4. Open http://127.0.0.1:3000/ in a web browser to view your service details.
+5. Open http://127.0.0.1:3000/v1/status in a web browser to view your service details.

 What Do I Do Next?
 ------------------